dp9910/zipsocial/README.md

 - ✅ Event posts with detailed event information fields

 ### Recent Progress & Fixes
+- **Preferred Zip Code Feature:**
+    - Added a `preferred_zipcode` field to user profiles, allowing users to set a default zip code.
+    - Home feed now automatically filters posts by the user's preferred zip code upon login or refresh.
+    - The preferred zip code is displayed by default in the home screen's zip code search field.
 - **Post Interaction Functionality:**
     - Implemented like, dislike, and save functionality for posts.
     - Ensured correct parsing and display of user's interaction status (vote, saved) from Supabase.